briandorsey/til.cafe/content/blog/2024/deciding-how-to-host-a-static-site-on-google-cloud.md

 Now that it's all set up, I edit text files and preview locally, then push when I'm ready to publish.
 Everything after that happens automatically.
 I've been running it this way for over a year, and haven't had to think about it or troubleshoot anything.
 I consider that a win! (for this kind of site! :) )

 In a future post, I'll walk through the details of setting it up.
+(Update: [details post is here](@/blog/2024/hosting-static-web-site-using-google-cloud-run.md)).
 In the mean time, you can check out the [source here](https://github.com/briandorsey/til.cafe).
 In particular, the `Dockerfile` and `Caddyfile` are all that's needed to host the output of pretty much any static site generator via Cloud Run.